Royal Mail is back! Enjoy reliable delivery across the UK as we return to using Royal Mail for your orders.

 Is It Legal to Buy Ventolin Online?

-Yes, it is completely legal to buy Ventolin online through UK Meds.
+It is completely legal to buy Ventolin online through UK Meds.
 All medicines are genuine and are dispensed by UK-registered pharmacies.
-Because Ventolin is a prescription-only medicine (POM), you must complete a free online consultation to check it is safe for you.
+Because Ventolin is a prescription-only medicine (POM), you must complete a free online consultation to check it is safe for you before it can be ordered.

 Can You Buy a Ventolin Inhaler Over the Counter?